 What is Dynamic Neuromuscular Stabilization (DNS)?

-Dynamic Neuromuscular Stabilization or “DNS” is an innovative manual and rehabilitative approach to optimize the movement system based upon the scientific principles of developmental kinesiology.
-DNS explores the stages of infant development from the fetal position to being upright (walking).
-These positions are stored involuntarily in the central nervous system and can be accessed through optimal core stabilization, joint mobility and stimulation of reflex point.
+Dynamic Neuromuscular Stabilization (DNS) is an innovative rehabilitative approach to optimize the movement system based upon the scientific principles of developmental kinesiology.
+DNS explores the stages of infant development from the fetal position to being upright.
+These positions are stored involuntarily in the central nervous system and can be accessed through optimal core stabilization, joint mobility, and stimulation of the reflex point.

-Often overuse, injuries, postural habits, or stress alter our normal movement patterns, which can lead pain and dysfunction.
-DNS provides a means to assess and rehabilitate these altered patterns aiding in the restoration of functional movement and resolution of unwanted symptoms.
+Often overuse, injuries, postural habits, or stress alter our normal movement patterns, which can lead to pain and dysfunction.
+DNS allows practitioners to assess and rehabilitate these altered patterns aiding in the restoration of functional movement and resolution of associated symptoms.

-The doctor will identify the underlying dysfunctional pattern leading to loss of control and postural deviations in the patient.
-They will then choose the appropriate childhood development positions to best support the hips, shoulder and spine.
-Joint mobilization and soft tissue manipulation are also performed to facilitate these positions.
-The patient follows developmental progression to higher positions (towards standing) in which support and stability is more demanding.
+I will work with the patient to identify the underlying dysfunctional pattern leading to loss of control and postural deviations.
+I will then choose the appropriate childhood development positions to best support the hips, shoulder, and spine.
+Joint mobilization and soft tissue manipulation are performed in order to facilitate these positions.
+The patient will then follow developmental progression in order to achieve higher positions in which support and stability are more demanding.

-For more information on DNS visit Prague School of Rehabilitation
+For more information on DNS visit the Prague School of Rehabilitation.